Skip Global navigation and goto content

 HIV/AIDS

 The HIV Prevention Program currently funds community-based organizations and local county health departments to implement evidence-based HIV prevention interventions.
-Evidence-based interventions include behavioral, biomedical and structural interventions that have been scientifically proven to have significant impact on preventing or reducing HIV transmission.
-HIV prevention agencies are funded through the Department's HIV Prevention grant from the Centers for Disease Control and Prevention.
-Funded agencies implement a wide variety of high-impact prevention interventions and strategies that include HIV testing and prevention interventions for people with HIV and high-risk negative persons, such as behavioral interventions, condom distribution, targeted outreach, mobilization activities, PrEP and nPEP, linkage and medical/treatment adherence.
+Funded organizations implement a wide variety of high-impact prevention interventions and strategies that include HIV testing and prevention interventions for people with HIV and high-risk negative persons, such as behavioral interventions, condom distribution, targeted outreach, mobilization activities, PrEP and nPEP, linkage and medical/treatment adherence.

 Interventions for People with HIV

 A major objective of the HIV Prevention Program is to improve health outcomes for people with HIV by focusing on interventions along the HIV continuum of care.
-The purpose of HIV prevention interventions for those with HIV/AIDS is to promote testing, linkage, retention and re-engagement into care, promote medication adherence and viral suppression, prevent the transmission of HIV and provide support.
+The purpose of HIV prevention interventions for those with HIV/AIDS is to promote testing, linkage, and retention and re-engagement into care; promote medication adherence and viral suppression; prevent the transmission of HIV; and provide support.
 Another objective is to incorporate HIV prevention into both private and public medical settings.

 Interventions for High-Risk Negatives

 Prevention of HIV among high-risk negative persons is a priority for the HIV Prevention Program.
 High-risk behaviors include having unprotected sex and sharing needles used to inject drugs of any kind.
 Prevention among high-risk negative persons includes biomedical interventions, like PrEP and nPEP, and behavioral interventions.
-The purpose of HIV prevention behavioral interventions for high-risk negatives is to reduce risk behaviors that increase the likelihood that someone will acquire HIV.
+Behavioral interventions reduce risk behaviors that increase the likelihood that someone will acquire HIV.